FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Create a service account for the instance.
 Use Access scopes to enable access to the required services.
 _(Incorrect.
 Access scopes are used with the Compute Engine default service account.)_

-**-Create a service account for each of the services the VM needs to access.
-Associate the service accounts with the Compute Engine instance.**
+-Create a service account for each of the services the VM needs to access.
+Associate the service accounts with the Compute Engine instance.
 _(Incorrect.
 A Compute Engine instance is associated with only one service account.)_

 -Create a service account and assign it the project owner role, which enables access to any needed service.
+_(Incorrect.
+This violates the "principle of least privilege” because assigning the project owner role gives access to unnecessary services.)_

 -Create a service account with one or more predefined or custom roles, which give access to the required services.